-A Releasor may hereafter discover facts other than or different from those which it knows, believes, or assumes to be true with respect to the Released Claims, but each Tribe hereby expressly waives and fully, finally, and forever settles, releases and discharges, upon the Effective Date, any and all Released Claims that may exist as of such date but which Releasors do not know or suspect to exist, whether through ignorance, oversight, error, negligence or through no fault whatsoever, and which, if known, would materially affect the Tribes' decision to participate in the Janssen Settlement.

-10. Within 30 days of signing the Tribal Participation Form, and prior to the Effective Date set forth in the Term Sheet, the Tribe shall provide to Special Master Cohen and his TLC designee, a dismissal with prejudice of any

-Released Claims that it has filed.
-Upon the Effective Date, the with prejudice dismissals shall be provided to Janssen with a stipulation for filing.

-11. Nothing herein is intended to modify in any way the terms of the Janssen Settlement, to which Tribe hereby agrees.
-To the extent this Form is interpreted differently from the Janssen Settlement in any respect, the Janssen Settlement controls.
+- 10. A Releasor may hereafter discover facts other than or different from those which it knows, believes, or assumes to be true with respect to the Released Claims, but each Participating Tribe (for itself and its Releasors) hereby expressly waives and fully, finally, and forever settles, releases, and discharges, upon the Effective Date, any and all Released Claims that may exist as of such date but which Releasors do not know or suspect to exist, whether through ignorance, oversight, error, negligence or through no fault whatsoever, and which, if known, would materially affect the Participating Tribes' decision to enter into the Walgreens Settlement or the Participating Tribes' decision to participate in the Walgreens Settlement. - 11.
+Within 30 days of signing the Tribal Participation Form, and prior to the Effective Date set forth in the Walgreens Settlement, the Tribe shall cease all litigation activity and provide to Special Master Cohen and his TLC designee, a dismissal with prejudice of any Released Claims that it has filed.
+Upon the Effective Date, the with-prejudice dismissals shall be provided to Walgreens with a stipulation for filing. - 12.
+Nothing herein is intended to modify in any way the terms of the Walgreens Settlement, to which Tribe hereby agrees.
+To the extent this Form is interpreted differently from the Walgreens Settlement in any respect, the Walgreens Settlement controls.

-I have all necessary power and authorization to execute this Election and Release on behalf of the Tribe.
+I have all necessary power and authorization to execute this Form on behalf of the Tribe

 Signature:

 Name:

 Title:

 Date: